OS Migration to Dissimilar Hardware: A Comprehensive Guide

 • Click Start Restore to launch the system recovery process.

 During the process of OS migration to dissimilar hardware, AOMEI Backupper helps a lot.
-It resolves incompatible driver issues via “Universal Restore” feature.
-And it’s suitable for all operating system, even for the latest version.
+It resolves incompatible driver issues via the “Universal Restore” feature.
+And it’s suitable for all operating systems, even for the latest version.

-Besides, it’s also a disk cloning software, which allows you to clone system, disk, partition as you like.
-And it can help you get rid of unallocated space after cloning, clone all sectors on a disk, improve the writing and reading speed of SSDs.
+Besides, it’s also disk cloning software, which allows you to clone the system, disk, and partition as you like.
+It can help you get rid of unallocated space after cloning, clone all sectors on a disk, and improve the writing and reading speed of SSDs.

-No matter what you want to backup, restore or clone, you can use this software.
+No matter what you want to backup, restore, or clone, you can use this software.
 It will satisfy your needs.
-But if you have a server computer, just try AOMEI Backupper Server.
+But if you have a server computer, just try the AOMEI Backupper Server.

 Yuka